Least-Squares Fitting¶ ↑

 This function computes the best-fit linear regression coefficients (c0,c1) of the model Y = c_0 + c_1 X for the weighted datasets

-, specifies the weight of each datapoint, which is the reciprocal of the variance for each datapoint iny
+(x, y).
+The vectorw, specifies the weight of each datapoint, which is the reciprocal of the variance for each datapoint iny.
+This returns an array of 7 elements, same as the methodlinear.

 -